dolanmiu/MMM-awesome-alexa/README.md

 2. Then, add the config from the website above and put it into the `modules` section of your `config/config.js` file.

+3. To configure the wake word, change the `wakeWord` property in the `config`:
+   Alexa: `wakeWord: "Alexa"`
+   Smart Mirror: `wakeWord: "Smart Mirror"`
+   Snowboy: `wakeWord: "Snowboy"`

 ## Usage
 Boot up `Magic Mirror` and say "Alexa, what time is it?", or "Alexa, tell me a joke" 😊.